Ziang-Lu/Database-Learning-Notes/5-MongoDB/MongoDB.md

   -> Not only follow the <u>exact matches</u> against the index structure, but also take <u>relevance ("fuzzy matches")</u> into consideration

-  -> "How relevant is the key compared to the entries in the index?"
+  -> "How relevant is the searched key compared to the entries in the index?"

   ***